Sub sandwich rolls

 10:35 amPreheat oven to 375F (190 C).

 10:40 amRight before baking, you can score your rolls with a very sharp knife if you want.
-I usually do three diagonal slashes for an 11 or 12-inch roll, but you can also do one big slash all the way from end to end.
+If I decide to score the rolls, I usually do three diagonal slashes for an 11 or 12-inch roll, but you can also do one big slash all the way from end to end.
 Or you can choose not to score the rolls at all.
 They should bake the same no matter which you choose.

 10:45 amBake for 25 to 30 minutes rotating the pan 180 degrees at the halfway point.
 (Note: this time is for non-convection ovens.
 If I use the convection setting it could cut as much as 8 minutes off the bake time.)
 Just take a peek at it when you turn the bread at the halfway point and if it's already fairly tan, you might want to keep an eye on it.
 Your sub rolls need an internal temp of 190 F (88 C) to be fully cooked.